 Although many people experience the symptoms of addiction for years without noticing problems, sooner or later, most will ask themselves, “Am I addicted?”
 For some, engaging in potentially addictive behaviors can be unproblematic, or even healthy.
 For others, it may use occasional or frequent problems, which range from trivial to life-threatening.
 Addiction is a chronic, relapsing disease affecting the brain’s reward, motivation, and related systems.
 People struggling with addiction are unable to control their actions or make rational decisions about their behavior, even in the face of negative consequences.
-Therefore, it is important to seek professional help to achieve sobriety.
+Therefore, it is important to seek addiction treatment with the help of professionals to achieve sobriety.

 When casual drinking begins to transform into a daily ritual, it may be time to seek help.
 A report by the National Center for Biotechnology estimates that one in six Americans has an alcohol addiction.
 Be it mild or severely crippling, any form of alcohol addiction is detrimental and can lead to a chemical dependency that cannot be broken without the aid of an alcohol addiction treatment center.
 These alcohol addiction treatment centers are vital for any recovery as they provide both the medical and the emotional support necessary to make progress and break the cycle.

 Of the centers that aid in alcohol addiction recovery, help for alcohol abuse comes in two fundamental levels of care.
 The first, outpatient, is often recommended for individuals that have a drinking problem but have not yet developed a full addiction.
 Examples of this include social drinkers that have difficulty knowing when to stop or those that have a strong emotional attachment to the substance.